bentomas/node-async-testing/README.md

     exports['second test'] = function(test) { ... };
     exports['third test'] = function(test) { ... };

-However, we still want to be able to run suites via the `node` command.
-Here's how to make the script executable by Node.
+We want to be able to run suites via the `node` command.
+Here's how to make a script executable by Node.
 Some where in the file put this code:

     // if this module is the script being run, then run the tests: